Schaffer method

-The Jane Schaffer method is a formula for essay writing that is taught in some U.S. middle schools and high schools.
+The Schaffer method is a formula for essay writing that is taught in some U.S. middle schools and high schools.
 Developed by a San Diego teacher named Jane Schaffer, who started offering training and a 45-day curriculum in 1995, it is intended to help students who struggle with structuring essays by providing a framework.
 Originally developed for personal narratives and essays about literature, the curriculum now also covers expository and argument essays.

 Essay structure

 The essay is to consist of an introduction three or more sentences long and containing a thesis statement, a conclusion incorporating all the writer's commentary and bringing the essay to a close, and two or three body paragraphs; Schaffer herself preferred to teach a four-paragraph essay rather than the traditional five-paragraph essay.

 Body paragraph structure

 Each body paragraph should consist of eight sentences: a topic sentence (T) followed by two "chunks" made up of a sentence presenting a concrete detail (CD) such as a fact, quotation, plot point, or example, followed by two sentences of commentary on that material (CM), and then by a concluding sentence (CS).
 To help students internalize this formula, teachers use methods including colored pens and writing "fact, opinion, opinion, fact, opinion, opinion" in the margin.
 Longer body paragraphs are possible but must maintain the same 1:2 ratio of CD to CM in the "chunks".

 Commentary sentences often start with a transition such as the following: